SyedGoharHussain/SyedGoharHussain/README.md

 ## 🚀 About Me
 - 🖥️ **Information Technology Student** at Air University Islamabad.
 - 🔍 Passionate about **Data Structures and Algo** ,**Coding**, **Web Development**  and ""App development"".
-- 🏃🏻 A proud **6ft 2in Athlete** and once upon a time topper of my batch 😭.
 - 🎯 Constantly striving to learn and grow as a developer.

 ## 💻 Tech Stack